All shields has the quarters 2 and 3 equal

 Categories: Technology, Social networks, Cross, Argent, Pomegranate, Bridge, Tower, Escutcheon, Tree, Fish, Bordure, Compony, Eagle, Lion, Pale, Castle, Bell tower, Plough share, Ship, Semé and Fleur de lis.

-Port and windows, Between, Watercolor, Pointed, Armed, Azure, Bordure, Chevron, Charged, Castle, Five, Ogee, Crown, Created, Cross, Cross couped, Quarterly, Outlined in sable, Two, In chief, In base, In saltire, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto (motivation), Lion, Semi-circular, Ordered, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Social networks, Sable, Vert, Technology, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Watercolor, Pointed, Armed, Azure, Bordure, Wreath, Chevron, Charged, Castle, Five, Crown, Created, Cross, Cross couped, Quarterly, Outlined in sable, Two, In chief, In pale, In base, In saltire, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto (motivation), Lion, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Civic, Rampant, Sable, Vert, Crest, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,